selfdriven-foundation/selfdriven-network/docs/pages/infra-interface-handshake.md

 # Infra Interface - Handshake

-One bad record in a DNS zone can take down a lot of resources — even in a decentralised system.
+Just one bad record in the Domain Name System (DNS) can take down a lot of resources — even in a decentralised system.
+The experimental peer-to-peer root naming system Handshake DNS looks to solve this problem.

 - [Handshake DNS Protocol](https://handshake.org/)
 - [namebase.io Explainer](https://www.namebase.io/blog/meet-handshake-decentralizing-dns-to-improve-the-security-of-the-internet/)